-C.) Take the group through the breathing
+C.) Take the group through the breathing - see programme & handout.

-BREATHING WILL BRING DOWN ANXIETY IF YOU CATCH IT EARLY - NOTICE WHAT YOUR BODY IS TELLING YOU - PICK UP YOUR FIRST SIGNS OF ANXIETY, AND LENGTHEN YOUR BREATHING THEN
+BREATHING WILL BRING DOWN ANXIETY IF YOU CATCH IT EARLY -NOTICE WHAT YOUR BODY IS TELLING YOU - PICK UP YOUR FIRST SIGNS OF ANXIETY, AND LENGTHEN YOUR BREATHING THEN

 LEARN TO READ YOUR BODY!